shortlegstudio/SpaceRaider/README.md

  working.

 ## TODO - Things still to complete
- * Dive bomb and arrival animations still feel forced and not smooth
+ * Dive bomb still feel forced and not smooth
  * Player death sequence
  * When Player dies giving time to get back into the game
  * Flash a score number in the explosion of each alien killed?